Diabetics face serious blood pressure risk if breaking the ‘one drink’ rule

 Then they compared each person’s drinking category to their blood pressure, and here’s what they found…

-- Heavy drinking led to a whopping 91 percent increase risk of elevated blood pressure, raising the chances that a person suffered from Stage 1 high blood pressure by 149 percent and Stage 2 high blood pressure by 204 percent!
+• Heavy drinking led to a whopping 91 percent increase in the risk of elevated blood pressure, raising the chances that a person suffered from Stage 1 high blood pressure by 149 percent and Stage 2 high blood pressure by 204 percent!

-Basically, it came down to the fact that the more alcohol you drink, the higher your risk is of developing high blood pressure.
+It came down to the fact that the more alcohol you drink, the higher your risk of developing high blood pressure.

-This means that if you’re diabetic, the only safe level of alcohol for your blood pressure is to stay at or below one drink per day.
+This means that if you have diabetes, the only safe level of alcohol for your blood pressure is to stay at or below one drink per day.
 It’s a simple step, but it’s one your heart will thank you for taking.

 Sources: